Samsung/tizen-docs/docs/application/native/guides/personal/account.md

    - `<icon section="account">application icon name</icon>`

-     Icon displayed on the Add account screen.The icon size must be 72 x 72 px and the icon file must be in the `{app-root}\shared\res\` directory.
+     Icon displayed on the Add account screen.

+     The icon size must be 72 x 72 px and the icon file must be in the `{app-root}\shared\res\` directory.

    - `<icon section="account-small">application small icon name</icon>`

-     Small icon displayed on the Other application screen to represent the account provider.The small icon file must be in the `{app-root}\shared\res\` directory.
+     Small icon displayed on the Other application screen to represent the account provider.

+     The small icon file must be in the `{app-root}\shared\res\` directory.

    - `<label xml:lang="en-gb">Application name</label>`